HaidYi/acrfinder/README.md

 The PSSM's used were chosen because they imply Anti-CRISPR functionality.
 They can be found in <span style='color:tomato'>dependencies/cdds</span>.

 By default the pathogenicity databases aren't used to filter the candidate Acr/Aca regions.
-However, CDD's are used by default.
+However, CDD's mobilome models are used by default.

 If a pathogenicy database is specified for use, the default method used to check is "lax".
 This method will include candidate Acr/Aca regions in the final result set if at least one protein in the Acr/Aca locus is found within a pathogenic region. "strict" will include candidate Acr/Aca regions in the final result set if all proteins are found within a pathogenic region.